paulscherrerinstitute/IocshDeclWrap/README.md

       to handle the specific type.
 - If you need a special `print` method specifically for your user- function then you should specialize `Printer` for your function.

+## Overloaded Functions
+The templates support overloaded functions.
+However, you cannot use the simple `IOCSH_FUNC_WRAP()` macro but you must use

+     IOCSH_FUNC_WRAP_OVLD( func, signature, name, argHelps... )

+instead. `func` is the name of the function you want to wrap and `signature` is the list of arguments that identifies the overloaded variant you want to wrap.
+Since this list may contain commas it must be enclosed in parenthesis.
+E.g.:

+     IOCSH_FUNC_WRAP( myFunction, (int, const char*), "myFunction" );

+(the parenthesis must be present even if your function has only one or no argument.)
+Because `iocsh` does not support overloading functions you must always specify the  `name` that `iocsh` shall use to identify your wrapped function.
+If the `signature` is empty then it is automatically resolved (which fails if the function is overloaded).
+In fact, the `IOCSH_FUNC_WRAP(func,argHelps..)` macro is just a shorthand for

+     IOCSH_FUNC_WRAP( func, , #func, argHelps )

+and even `IOCSH_FUNC_WRAP_OVLD()` is defined in terms of a yet more general macro

+     IOCSH_FUNC_REGISTER_WRAPPER( func, signature, name, doPrintResult, argHelps... )

+which takes an additional argument `doPrintResult` which may be `true` or `false` and which defines whether `iocsh` should print the return value (and modified arguments) of your functions.

 ## Examples